cretz/asmble/README.md

 ### Getting

 The latest tag can be added to your build script via [JitPack](https://jitpack.io).
-For example, [here](https://jitpack.io/#cretz/asmble/master-SNAPSHOT) are instructions for using the latest master.
+For example, [here](https://jitpack.io/#cretz/asmble/0.1.0) are instructions for using the 0.1.0 release and [here](https://jitpack.io/#cretz/asmble/master-SNAPSHOT) are instructions for the latest master.

 ### Building and Testing